HolyBearTW/holybear.tw/README_en.md

 ## Contribution

-Issues and Pull requests are welcome\!
+Issues and Pull requests are welcome!

 If you want to translate the website content into another language, you need to add a folder for your language in the project root directory (e.g., [en](/en)), and also add a configuration file for your language in [.vitepress/locales](/.vitepress/locales).